slu-soc1120/syllabus/docs/grading.md

 \begin{rmdwarning}
 As a reminder, all due dates are provisional due to the uncertainty around COVID-19 and how it will affect our semester.
-I will continually update you during class and via Blackboard about the status of each assignment's due dates as the semester progresses.
+I will continually update you during class and via Canvas about the status of each assignment's due dates as the semester progresses.
 \end{rmdwarning}